dannysmith/tfl/README.md

 This gem is not actively maintained, and thus has/will not be published to Rubygems.

-## Todo

-- Currently this only looks up and returns journeys for the *first* contactless card.
-- It should be changed to return all the cards, and then to query specifically the journeys on each card.

 ## Installation

 Add this line to your application's Gemfile: